youngshinysk/Stat159/stat159-fall2016-hw03/README.md

 # Multiple Regression Analysis (HW3)
 The main purpose of this project is to perform multiple linear regression with three predictors (TV, Radio, Newspaper) and one response/target variable(Sales)

-How to reproduce this project\n
+How to reproduce this project<br />
-1. use eda-script.R to explore the data\n
+1. use eda-script.R to explore the data<br />
-2. use regression-script.R to create regression objects\n
+2. use regression-script.R to create regression objects<br />
-3. use regression.RData to perform necessary data analysis\n
+3. use regression.RData to perform necessary data analysis<br />

 ##Author: Youngshin Kim